-4 Reasons Why Procrastination May Be Our Most Valuable Tool Yet
+4 Reasons Why Procrastination Is A Valuable Tool

 Almost everywhere you turn on the Internet, you're bombarded with "productivity hacks."
 It seems as though we've confused "doing a lot" for "doing something that matters," and it's easy to see why that's the case.
 I'm not sure what about procrastination freaks people out the most, but in all honesty, it's not always a bad thing.
 Let me be clear: the cause of procrastination isn't... good.
 It's usually the result of not really being at ease with yourself (sorry to make matters worse if that's news to you).
 Most work requires a certain level of relaxation and "flow," (despite how people tell you that you need to be amped up and wired to get anything done).
 If you're unable to relax, you're actually unable to focus on the task at hand.